 - 1) Add the following information to your contest scripts: - The next level of competition to which the winners will be advancing - [Evaluation Contest] The test speaker's name and speech title. - [Table Topics Contest] The Topic.
-Be sure to read the Topic exactly the same for each contestant. - 2) Review the Speech Contestant Profile forms for ideas of questions to ask during the contestant interviews. - 3) Before beginning the briefing, find out the location of: - The speaking area - The timing lights - The staging area where contestants will wait before being introduced - 4) Bring the following items to the briefing: - A copy of this "Briefing The Contestants" script - A copy of the contest script for each contest you will be leading.
+Be sure to read the Topic exactly the same for each contestant. - [Evaluation Contest] The test speaker must be anonymous until the contest begins.
+Brief the test speaker in private, following the instructions at the end of this document. - 3) Review the Speech Contestant Profile forms for ideas of questions to ask during the contestant interviews. - 4) Before beginning the briefing, find out the location of: - The speaking area - The timing lights - The staging area where contestants will wait before being introduced - 5) Bring the following items to the briefing: - A copy of this "Briefing The Contestants" script - A copy of the contest script for each contest you will be leading.
 Be prepared to write the contestant speaking order and speech titles in each script. - A list of the contestants - Playing cards to draw for speaking position - Forms that contestants have completed prior to the contest - Extra copies of Speaker's Certification of Eligibility and Originality (Form 1183) - Extra copies of Speech Contestant Profile (Form 1189) - DISTRICT CONTEST ONLY Extra copies of Video Release Form (Form 1193) - A copy of the Speech Contest Rulebook (Form 1171)